mittwald/cli/README.md

 FLAGS
   -a, --address=<value>        mail address
   -q, --quiet                  suppress process output and only display a machine-readable summary.
-      --catch-all              make this a catch-all mail address --forward-to=<value>...  forward mail to other addresses
+      --[no-]catch-all         Change this from or to a catch-all mail address; omit to leave unchanged --forward-to=<value>...  forward mail to other addresses
-      --no-catch-all           make this not a catch-all mail address --password=<value>       mailbox password
+      --password=<value>       mailbox password
       --quota=<value>          mailbox quota in mebibytes
       --random-password        generate a random password